StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 ?
 Custom plural form (used to build REST URL):
 ```

 LoopBack is very smart about handling plural forms of a model.
 In this case, `album` is easily made plural as `albums`, but it can also handle other common plurals such as `child` to `children` and `mouse` to `mice`.
 If you have an unconventional model name that isn't easily made plural by adding an `s` then you may need to take advantage of this feature.
-Most cases, we can let LoopBack do its magic.
+Most of the time, you can let LoopBack do its magic.

 ### Common model or server only?